 The NordicTrack RW200 has a solid warranty, in my opinion, and a 30-day money back guarantee always makes me feel a little more comfortable!

 The actual item model number is NTRW5914, so when registering your rower for its warranty make sure to put down: NordicTrack RW200 Rowing Machine (NTRW5914).

-NordicTrack RW200 Rower Price
+NordicTrack RW200 Rowing Machine Price

 It seems as though NordicTrack has recently moved away from selling on Amazon and wants consumers to purchase through their website.
-I would check both listings to see the better price.

 I hope you enjoyed my NordicTrack RW200 Rower review!
 Please ask me any questions in the comments below.

 Rowing Machine King Founder and Author.